Sexual Harassment: An employer’s guide

 NOTE: The EEOC and the DFEH may prosecute sexual harassment claims against employers.
 If the EEOC decides to do so it may bring a civil action.
 If the DFEH prosecutes the action it may bring it before the Fair Employment and Housing Commission (“FEHC”).
 However, the amount of damages that the FEHC may award is limited.
 Specifically, an employee cannot receive more than $150,000 for emotional distress and is not entitled to recover punitive damages.
 An employee may file a civil lawsuit on his or her own under Title VII and FEHA.
 Under Title VII compensatory and punitive damages are capped depending on the number of persons employed by the company.
 However, FEHA does not cap damages in civil actions.

 A lawsuit under Title VII and FEHA may entitle the victim to recover lost wages and benefits (back pay), future wages and benefits (front pay), emotional distress damages (e.g., anxiety and humiliation) and punitive damages (meant to punish the employer for egregious conduct).
 Under Title VII, back pay and front pay are not considered “compensatory” damages and are, therefore, not subject to the above-described cap.

 Sexual harassment defined

 One of the most common problems with preventing sexual harassment in the workplace is defining what sexual harassment actually includes.
 Many people believe that sexual harassment only refers to actual sexual advances or requests for sexual favors.
 While this may be the clearest form of sexual harassment, it is far from the only activity to constitute sexual harassment.
-The California Fair Employment and Housing Commission (FEHC) and Equal Employment Opportunity Commission (EEOC) have defined the term sexual harassment to include the following activities:
+The California Fair Employment and Housing Commission (FEHC) and the Federal Equal Employment Opportunity Commission (EEOC) have defined the term sexual harassment to include the following activities:

 - verbal harassment (epithets, derogatory comments, slurs and jokes)